logzio/logz-docs/_source/logzio_collections/_metrics-sources/jmx.md

 ## jmx2logzio + Jolokia agent setup

 If you want to poll metrics from a remote source, you can use Jolokia agent + Jmx2logzio.
-In this configuration, Jolokia exposes the metrics as REST, and jmx2logzio reads it from them and sends it to Logz.io In this case, jmx2logzio can [run as a docker]( #jmx2logzio-in-a-docker).
+In this configuration, Jolokia exposes the metrics through an API, which jmx2logzio reads and sends to Logz.io.
+In this case, jmx2logzio can [run as a docker]( #jmx2logzio-in-a-docker).

 ###### Configuration